Attraction tickets | TicketLens

 During the Reformation and the subsequent Catholic Counter-Reformation, the Old Town Square played a significant role in religious conflicts.
 In the Baroque period, the square received its characteristic appearance with magnificent palaces and churches.

-The Old Town Square at Easter and the monument of Jan Hus | Flickr: Guillaume Baviere CC-BY 2.0
+The Old Town Square and the monument of Jan Hus | Flickr: Guillaume Baviere CC-BY 2.0

 The Old Town Square: 20th Century to the Present